-ABSI was supported by a grant of \$7,998,678 from Triumph Gulf Coast, Inc to FSUCML coupled with a \$1,500,000 cash contribution to the overall effort by FSU's Office of the Vice President for Research.
+ABSI was supported by a grant of \$7,998,678 from Triumph Gulf Coast, Inc. to FSUCML coupled with a \$1,500,000 cash contribution to the overall effort by FSU's Office of the Vice President for Research.
 The Pew Charitable Trusts provided 6 months of salary for the Facilitator during a portion of the project.
 We thank the staff of the ANERR for use of facilities and assistance with ABSI's outreach and research activities.
-We acknowledge the key role of personnel from State agencies (FWC, FDACS, DEP), NGOs (Pew Charitable Trust, TNC) and the UF in development of the Management and Restoration Plan.
+We acknowledge the key role of personnel from state agencies (FWC, FDACS, DEP), NGOs (The Pew Charitable Trusts, TNC) and UF in development of the Restoration and Management Plan.